mapmeld/mapplz-node/README.md

 ## Queries

-You don't need a database to query data with MapPLZ, but you're able to use Postgres/PostGIS, MongoDB, or RethinkDB.
+You don't need a database to query data with MapPLZ, but you're able to use Postgres/PostGIS or MongoDB for faster, more accurate queries.
+As of version 1, this library no longer supports RethinkDB.

 MapPLZ simplifies geodata management and queries: